Faddeev Calculation of $_\Lambda^3$H incorporating 2{\pi}-exchange $\Lambda$NN Interaction

 \begin{widetext}

 \end{widetext}

-Figure 3 presents the calculated results.
-Plain numbers are tabulated in Appendix A. In the upper part of Fig. 2, results without and with 3BFs are depicted.
+Fig. 3 presents the calculated results.
+Plain numbers are tabulated in Appendix A. In the upper panel of Fig. 3, results without and with 3BFs are depicted.
 In the absence of the 3BF, the separation energies obtained are around or below 100 keV having the spreading of the order of 50 keV depending on the cutoff scale of the NN interaction.
+The cutoff dependence is somewhat large for N$^2$LO.
 Because of the \h3t total isospin $T=0$, isospin singlet NN channels contribute dominantly, although isospin triplet states enter through the $\Sigma$NN state.
 The larger cutoff-momentum tends to yield slightly smaller separation-energy.
 On the other hand, the result depends less on the choice of the chiral YN interaction.
-The reference values with the NSC97f YN interaction are about 150 keV and depend weakly on the NN interactions.
+The reference values with the NSC89 YN interaction are about 150 keV and depend weakly on the NN interactions.